Host Methods for Progress 4GL

 Generic Component

-These methods can be used on any component object unless otherwise specified.
+These methods can be used on any component object.

 Button

-No Button methods are available in this version.
+No Button methods are available in Version 3.0

 Checkbox